 Step 5: Embellish with Ribbon & Baby Gifts

-I incorporated baby and toddler feeding items made by Re-Play Recycled into the diaper cake.
-Re-Play is owned by my sister A and her husband C.
+I incorporated baby and toddler feeding items made by RePlay into the diaper cake.
+RePlay is owned by my sister and her husband.

 Sold worldwide, the products feature affordable, durable, and sustainable infant, toddler and family tableware in a wide color palette.
 The products are all manufactured in the USA from recycled milk jugs, and are FDA approved, BPA-free, and food safe plastic.
 The sturdy tableware is also dishwasher and microwave safe.